 Our active noise cancelling scores may seem curious at first glance because the ANC score on each review reflects a product’s gross attenuation (how much noise it passively and actively combats).
 This can make versus articles a bit odd: when we compare the Jabra Elite 75t to the Apple AirPods Pro, the individual ANC scores indicate that the Elite 75t has more effective noise cancelling than the AirPods Pro (6.6 compared to 5.0, respectively).
 This isn’t technically the case, it’s just what you’ll experience.

 Compare the net active noise cancelling performance of the Jabra Elite 75t to the AirPods Pro’s by looking at the 100-1000Hz range.
 The difference between the ANC and isolation on the AirPods Pro chart is far greater than the difference between these variables on the Jabra Elite 75t chart.
 Again, total attenuation is greater with the Jabra Elite 75t because its passive isolation is so much better, but you’ll hear a more noticeable difference when you toggle the AirPods Pro’s ANC on and off.

 How do you read a microphone frequency response chart?

 Just as in the frequency response chart for headphones, microphone frequency response charts show how well the product passes sound across the audio spectrum.

 Our voices only occupy a portion of the audible range of frequencies.
 While speech harmonics extend further, the critical range for voice communication extends up to about 4,000Hz.
 This covers what you strictly need for phone calls, voice chats, and the like.
-To date, we have limited the bounds of the frequency (x) axis on microphone charts to reflect this.
-In the future, expect to see full response plots, as the sensitivity of a mic outside this range tells you about how much it picks up less useful sounds outside of the voice band.
+Therefore most headset mics won’t cover the whole audible spectrum (20Hz to 20kHz) as it’s not necessary.